Rambling On Blog

 A last minute dash to the Highlands followed by 5 glorious days of mountain walks

-It was a Saturday night in October and I’d been perusing the weather forecast for the coming week up in Scotland.
-It looked epic, so around 9 p.m., with no plan beyond a longing for wildness, I threw a few essentials into my little red van and pointed it north.
+It was a Saturday night in October and I’d been checking the weather forecast for the coming week up in Scotland.
+It looked epic, so once I was all up to date with work, around 9 p.m. and with no plan beyond a longing for wildness, I threw a few essentials into my little red van and headed for the Highlands.
 On the way I messaged my friend Graham in Kinlochleven asking if he might be free to join me for a mountain day tomorrow, not expecting him to say yes but to my surprise he did.
 For the first time since I can remember I wouldn’t be walking a Munro alone!

-The road approaching Glencoe was empty but for the deer that appeared suddenly at the verges.
-Their presence was a little unnerving but exhilarating at the same time.
+I was filled with excitement and the journey went well except for one diversion where the M6 was closed for the night.
+The road approaching Glencoe was empty but for the many deer that would appear suddenly at the verges.
+Their sudden appearance was a little unnerving but wonderful at the same time and with the road shrouded in mist it was very atmospheric.

 I pulled into the all too familiar lay-by beneath the dark outline of Buachaille Etive Mòr, turned the engine off, and tucked myself under the covers in the back of the van.
-Outside, stags roared through the night, their calls echoing off unseen slopes.
-Inside, I felt that thrilling mix of exhaustion and anticipation, with six unplanned days in the hills stretching ahead of me, free of schedules, free of expectations.
+Outside, stags roared through the night..
+Inside, I felt a mix of tiredness from the journey and excited anticipation of six unplanned days in the hills stretching ahead of me.
 Just me, the mountains, and whatever each day decided to bring.

 Day 1 - Binnean Mòr & Na Gruagaichean

-There are several Munros above the village, none of which I’d climbed before, so we chose the two closest: Binnean Mòr and Na Gruagaichean.
-It turned out to be the kind of day the Highlands rarely give you, warm, bright, cloud-free summits all around, the promise of a perfect autumn day.
+There are several Munros above the village of Kinlochleven, none of which I’d climbed before, so we chose the two closest: Binnean Mòr and Na Gruagaichean.
+The sky was blue by now, with cloud free summits above us and the day promised to be a great one!

 Walking with Graham felt both familiar and surreal.
-We’ve known each other since we were small children making dens and exploring woodlands near home, and now, five decades lat-er, little adventures of a different kind, climbing mountains under a blue Highland sky.
+We’ve known each other since we were small children making dens and exploring woodlands near home, and now, five decades later, here we were on a little adventure of a different kind, climbing mountains under a blue Highland sky.

-Midway up, the cloud drifted in.
-For a brief while the world closed around us, the views dis-appeared.
+Midway up, the cloud drifted in and for a brief while the world closed around us, the views disappearing.
 But it lifted again, leaving us with semi-inversion conditions.
-Ben Nevis and the Ring of Steall stood not far away and countless more Munros still waiting for me.
+Ben Nevis and the Ring of Steall stood not far away and countless more Munros - most of them still waiting for me to explore.

 I toyed with the idea of climbing it the next day.
 Maybe, I thought.
 I’d decide in the mornIng.